Barbourmeade, Kentucky: Transportation

-Brownsboro Road and its predecessor, the turnpike, have long been the primary means for accessing Barbourmeade, first by horse and carriage, and then by automobile.
-The hilly terrain and sharp turns on Brownsboro Road crossing Goose Creek make accessing it by bicycle or on foot difficult.
-A Louisville and Interurban Railroad line serving Brownsboro Road was planned in the early 1910s, but never came to fruition.
+The intersection of Barbour Lane and Brownsboro Road, where the tollhouse was located, was a longtime way station between downtown Louisville and the farmlands and country homes of Oldham County, as evidenced by the presence of businesses catering to travelers well into the early automotive era.
+The hilly terrain and sharp turns on Brownsboro Road crossing Goose Creek to the west of the area make the intersection a natural stopping point on the landscape.
+In 1913, this section of Brownsboro Road was described in the Courier-Journal as a "highway for successful farmers," extolling it as critical link between the city and farmlands that produced fruit and vegetables for Louisville markets.
+A Louisville and Interurban Railroad line serving the area was planned in the early 1910s, but never came to fruition.

 Barbourmeade has been described as a typical "car suburb," with easy access to Interstates 71 and 264 being a primary selling point to car commuters.
 The neighborhood has not been directly served by public transit since the late 1990s, when the portion of TARC Route 15 between Holiday Manor Shopping Center and Standard Country Club was eliminated.

 On April 3, 2015, heavy rains washed away an old stone culvert over Goose Creek, just west of Barbourmeade, causing a cave-in on Brownsboro Road and cutting off the city from Interstates 71 and 264, and commercial centers located to the west.
 The road was reopened after five months.

 Within the city, pedestrians, cyclists and automobiles share the roads.
 In the absence of sidewalks, pedestrians generally walk on the streets facing traffic.
 In 2006, Barbourmeade received a Safe Routes to School grant from the state of Kentucky to upgrade pedestrian facilities for students walking and biking to Norton Elementary.
 Portions of Pompano Drive and Sorrento Avenue near the school are marked with pedestrian crossings and shared on-street pedestrian paths on the shoulders.